xbhatnag/cs350-os161-script/README.md

 1. This script is designed to work on UWaterloo linux servers.
 You may be able to change the directories at the top of the script to get things working locally, but it won't do those corrections by itself.
 2. To get access to this script from anywhere in your terminal, try putting the script in `~/bin/`.
 You might need to change your PATH variables to get this to work ([see this](https://askubuntu.com/a/465113))
 3. This script uses tmux for things like debugging / looping + debugging.
 Get familiar with tmux [here](https://hackernoon.com/a-gentle-introduction-to-tmux-8d784c404340)
+4. For loop and do, all commands must be on a single line.

 ## Smarts
 1. Hides gross output from building kernel, leaving only errors that are causing a compile fail.
 2. All loops are automatically logged!
+3. Find yourself repeating the same commands when running the kernel.
+Set a do command and then just run `350 do`.
-3. Split your terminal into multiple panes with tmux and loop different tests on each one.
+4. Split your terminal into multiple panes with tmux and loop different tests on each one.
-4. Debug kernel without needing different terminal windows or connecting to a specific server.
+5. Debug kernel without needing different terminal windows or connecting to a specific server.
-5. If you have a 1/200 bug that causes a panic, you can use loop + debug.
+6. If you have a 1/200 bug that causes a panic, you can use loop + debug.
 When the panic happens, the loop pauses and you can use gdb.

 ## Command List
 ```